CathalT/Rail/README.md

 For now only a local node is supported.

 ## NB
-This is still very much a personal project, it has a grand total of 0 tests.
-(They will be added in time, project is currently a prototype.)
+This is still very much a personal project, has very few tests.
+(Writing more is the current priority.)
 Do not run it against a nano node on the live network.
 Test network only.
 Once I've the client sufficiently tested it should be easier to contribute.
-(Couple of things on my to do list first.)

 ## Getting Started